What drew you to Notre Dame?

 What is the value of women’s colleges in higher education?

-It’s well-documented that those who attend women’s colleges are twice as likely to pursue advanced study at the master’s and doctoral levels and to pursue careers in the STEM disciplines as those who attend co-ed institutions.
+It’s well-documented that those who attend women’s colleges are twice as likely to pursue advanced study at the master’s and doctoral levels and to pursue careers in the STEM disciplines as those who attend gender inclusive institutions.
 We know that women’s colleges do a phenomenal job in engaging students and providing them with exceptional leadership opportunities.

 Advocating on behalf of battered women has been important to you.
 How did you first become involved in this issue?